ruc-practical-ai/development-environment-setup/README.md

 cd example
 ```

-Use VSCode or the command line to create a file called `hello.py`.
+Use VS Code or the command line to create a file called `hello.py`.
 Populate the file with the following text.

 ```python
 print("Hello World!")